adamsilverstein/developer.chrome.com/site/en/docs/lighthouse/performance/server-response-time/index.md

 ### WordPress

-Themes, plugins, and server specifications all contribute to server response time.
-Consider finding a more optimized theme, carefully selecting an optimization plugin, and/or upgrading your server.
+Choose a lightweight theme (ideally a block theme) and implement  full-page caching (or a static site solution).
+Disable unnecessary plugins to minimize server overhead.
+Consider upgrading your hosting to managed or dedicated service.

 ## Resources